microbiome/microbiome/vignettes/vignette.md

 ### References

-The package utilizes tools from a number of other CRAN and Bioconductor extensions, including ade4, df2json, rjson, fastcluster, ggplot2, MASS, methods, minet, mixOmics, plyr, qvalue, RCurl, reshape2, RPA, vegan, and WGCNA.
+For automated markdown citations, check [this](http://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html).
+The package utilizes tools from a number of other CRAN and
+Bioconductor extensions, including ade4, df2json, rjson, fastcluster, ggplot2, MASS, methods, minet, mixOmics, plyr, qvalue, RCurl, reshape2, RPA, vegan, and WGCNA.
 We thank all authors for these